Random Shoes

-"Random Shoes" is the ninth episode of the first series of the British science fiction television series Torchwood, which was originally broadcast on the digital television channel BBC Three on 10 December 2006.
+"Random Shoes" is the 9th episode of the first series of the English science-fiction television series Torchwood, first transmitted on BBC Three on 10 December 2006.

-The episode involves the alien hunter Gwen Cooper (Eve Myles) investigating the suspicious hit-and-run death of the alien enthusiast Eugene Jones (Paul Chequer) near Cardiff.
+The episode follows former Cardiff WPC Gwen Cooper (Eve Myles), a recent recruit to Torchwood, exploring the seemingly mysterious death of Eugene Jones (Paul Chequer), who had previously attempted without success to contact the Torchwood Three team.

 Plot

 Gwen investigates the death of an alien enthusiast called Eugene Jones in a hit-and-run accident, and is intrigued by photographs of random shoes that are on his mobile phone.
 Taking an incorporeal form, Eugene follows Gwen to find out how he died, as his memories slowly return.

-In 1992, Eugene blanked on an inter-school maths competition, losing it for his school and disappointing his father Shaun; Shaun left that same night, and Eugene and his brother Terry believed he found a new job in America.
+In 1992, Eugene blanked on an inter-school maths competition, losing it for his school and disappointing his father, Shaun; Shaun left that same night, and Eugene and his brother Terry believed he found a new job in America.
 After receiving an eye that fell to Earth as a consolation prize, Eugene began collecting alien artefacts.
 He approached Torchwood several times but was always rebuffed.

 After discovering Shaun worked at the local convenience store, Eugene decided to try to sell the eye on eBay in order to raise enough money to buy tickets to Australia for his co-worker, Linda.
 Eugene contacted the buyers and arranged to meet at the Happy Cook restaurant.
 Arriving there, he found that Gary, a co-worker, and Josh, a DVD store clerk, were the winning bidders.
 They had raised the price initially to get Eugene's hopes up, but, when the first large bid came in from a collector, they realised that, if they could get the eye, they could resell it for more.
 Eugene attempted to phone for a cab with his mobile phone, accidentally taking pictures of Gary, Josh and a waitress' shoes in the process, then swallowed the eye and fled the restaurant.
 He escaped from Gary and Josh, but unwittingly walked right into traffic, causing the accident that killed him.

 In the present, Gwen uncovers the truth from Linda, Gary, Josh, and Eugene's mother Bronwen.
 Jack reveals to Gwen that the eye was probably a Dogon Sixth Eye, which allowed Eugene to gain a fresh perspective on his past life after he ingested it.
 Gwen calls Shaun and informs him of Eugene's death.
 Eugene's family and friends gather for his cremation, and Gwen recovers the eye from the ashes and travels to Eugene's wake with the rest of Torchwood.
 As she watches across the street, Eugene becomes corporeal, and pushes Gwen out of the way of oncoming traffic.
 Eugene knows he will not live much longer without the eye in his body.
 As his family watches in amazement at seeing Eugene, Gwen gives him a kiss for saving her life and for being real.